segunsub/intro-to-paired-programming-lab/README.md

 #### How do I know if the code is working?
 1. You should manually test your code by running the program.
 From the project's root directory, type `node app.js` in the terminal and see if the program does out what you expect it to.
 2. You should also run the automated test cases built into this lab.
    * From the project's root directory, type and run `npm install` in your terminal.
-You only need to do that once.
+Each partner only need to do this once.
    * Then, every time you want to run the automated test cases, run `npm test` in the terminal.

 ### Problems